 Although an estimated 16 million Americans suffer from rosacea, most of them aren’t aware of it*.
 If you have rosacea, knowing as much as possible about your skin and its condition can help you both in the treatment room, and at home.
-Here’s a quick guide to rosacea, and what your skin care can do to help.
+Learning more and finding the right rosacea skin products is essential when creating a rosacea skin care routine.
+Regardless of your skin care, rosacea can be a complicated topic.
+Here’s a quick guide to rosacea, and what your rosacea skin care routine can do to help.

 Rosacea is a chronic and progressive vascular disorder that can affect the cheeks, nose, chin, eyes, forehead, and can be seen on other parts of the body as well.
 Here are some common features established as a classification system for the diagnosis of rosacea by The National Rosacea Society:

 - Persistent facial redness

 - Papules/pustules without blackheads

 Rosacea.org cites the chairman of dermatology at Baylor College of Medicine Dr. John Wolf, who says, “The earliest signs of rosacea are often overlooked because people assume they are temporary and will go away.”
 Think you’re experiencing symptoms?
 See your physician for a diagnosis and to begin treatment.
 Treatment along with the right rosacea skin care routine will help immensely.
 Are you mistaking signs of sensitive or sensitized skin for those of rosacea?
 Get treatment tips when you follow our Pinterest board here.